 As we continue to resume services, appointments remain limited.
 If there are no appointments available when you first check the booking system, please keep checking.
 New appointments are regularly added, including appointments made available from daily cancellations.
 These appointments can only be booked through the online calendar, not by email or telephone, which is why it is important to keep checking the calendar.

-Keep checking the appointment calendar.
-If any CRBA appointment is available before the travel date, book it and attend as scheduled.
-If you get to 5 working days before the booked overseas travel and you still cannot find an appointment, click here to request an emergency appointment.
+If you get to 5 working days before the booked overseas travel and you still cannot find an appointment, click here to request an emergency appointment and include:

 - The full name of each applicant, and the passport or citizenship service they require.